There is no right or wrong in software engineering

 Humans' obsession with dividing things into groups is not unknown to psychology.
 The ability to quickly classify information is a core contributor to humanity's evolution and is something we start doing as soon as we're born.

-But when it comes to software engineering, the reality is most things cannot be cleanly divided into "right or wrong" boxes like that.
+When it comes to software engineering, the reality is most things cannot be cleanly divided into "right or wrong" boxes like that.
 Yes, some things are concrete and indisputable.
 If an OS-level API states that you should never call it outside of the main thread, then that's what you should follow.

 But most things are the opposite of that.
-When we talk about general problems and best practices, it's extremely rare for them to have a clear right or wrong to go.
+When we talk about general problems and best practices, it's extremely rare for them to have a clear right or wrong way to go.
 Instead, they depend on what you're trying to achieve, and everyone is trying to achieve something different.
 There is no right or wrong in these situations, only different approaches.

 To add another layer to the problem, a lot of stuff is also largely subjective!
 Many of our daily choices boil down to personal preference, making it even more senseless to attempt to categorize such things into clean "right" or "wrong" boxes.
+The industry even has a saying for this: there are no solutions, only trade-offs.

 Tool Wars (e.g SwiftUI vs UIKit, Hybrid vs Native, CLI vs GUI, programming languages)